tychaney/Peloton-Data-to-Google-Sheets/README.md

 NOTE, it is important to include the '/' at the end of each path input

 # For formatting of your Google Sheet:
-Below is a link to a sheet that updates daily at 4 PM PST based on the code. https://docs.google.com/spreadsheets/d/1ZfYI-NGeTK08VAQsnpXk_e_z_mnyT_7vX98O82nLxPY/edit#gid=1196700570
+Below is a link to a sheet that updates daily from 11AM to 12AM UTC based on the code. https://docs.google.com/spreadsheets/d/1ZfYI-NGeTK08VAQsnpXk_e_z_mnyT_7vX98O82nLxPY/edit#gid=1196700570

 # Google Service Account